 You should properly understand your audience and know what keywords to target.
-In other words, your keywords and content should comply with the searcher’s intent.
+Use Google Scraping to make your keywords and content match the purpose of the search.

 In its general guidelines for the search quality, Google divides the searcher’s intent into four broad categories:

 Thus, blog posts target the “Know” category and try to offer information that matches the users’ query.
 They usually include the words “how-to” or “what is.”

 But it doesn’t mean you must use these words in your title and meta-description.
 Your primary focus should be on what users try to find when they type this query in the search field.

 E.g., this article on a banking site is titled “ A Guide to The 5 C’s of Credit Analysis .”

 When users search for a “guide to credit analysis,” they hope to find a guide that usually contains advice on how to do a certain thing.
 But this guide to credit analysis contains only a list of five “C’s” of that analysis.
 In this case, the content matches nor search intent neither the keyword.
 And time on this page may shorten.

 About 15% of searches users perform on a daily basis are new, never performed before.
 That means you can find tons of keywords to target with your content.
 Just make sure your content matches the keyword and the keywords match the content.

 Note that long-tail keywords help you to rank for thousands of other searches.
 So pay attention to those terms.

 By navigation, I mean not only your Home-page menu.
 In this case, we talk about internal links.